-43 Yemen Humanitarian Needs Overview, February 2021, p.
-4, available at: https://yemen.un.org/sites/default/files/2021-05/yemen_hno_2021_final_version_1.pdf recruitment of boys and girls by the Houthis.
-45 The Group has also investigated cases of children being recruited in Yemen, trained in Saudi Arabia and used in hostilities in Yemen by the coalition and the Government of Yemen.
-46 The Group has further investigated the detention of children for their alleged association with parties to the conflict.
-47 Due to limited resources during this reporting period, the Group had reduced capacity to undertake further investigations, but it documented the recruitment and use of two 16-year old boys at the Ma'rib fronts by the Houthis.
+- 63. Since its creation, the Group of Eminent Experts has extensively investigated the recruitment and use in hostilities of children under the age of 18, and sometimes under the age of 15, by all parties to the conflict.
+The Group has noted the wide-scale and pervasive nature of recruitment of boys and girls by the Houthis.
+The Group has also investigated cases of children being recruited in Yemen, trained in Saudi Arabia and used in hostilities in Yemen by the coalition and the Government of Yemen.
+The Group has further investigated the detention of children for their alleged association with parties to the conflict.
+Due to limited resources available during this reporting period, the Group had reduced capacity to undertake further investigations, but it documented the recruitment and use of two 16-year-old boys at the Ma'rib fronts by the Houthis.
 One of the boys allegedly died in combat.
-In 2020, the Secretary-General's report on Children in Armed Conflict reported 163 verified cases of children being recruited and used by parties to the conflict.
-48

-- 64. Economic hardship wrought by the conflict has exacerbated some pre-existing traditional harmful practices against children in Yemen, such as forced and early marriage.
-49 Additionally, during the course of its investigations, the Group of Eminent Experts has noted accounts of children having to leave school and assume a breadwinner's role after their parents or guardians were killed, disappeared or displaced.
-The Group has previously noted that 21 per cent of households in Yemen are led by girls under the age of 18.50 - 65.
-Today, over two million children in Yemen are not attending school51 for different reasons, one of them being the conflict itself.
-Parties to the conflict use schools for military purposes, rendering them military objects subject to attack.52 During this reporting period, the Group of Eminent Experts documented attacks against two schools that, since around 2018, have been used for military purposes in the Hudaydah and Ta'izz governorates, preventing students from accessing education in these locations and jeopardising access by future generations. - 66.
-In light of its findings over the last four years, the Group of Eminent Experts reiterates its concerns about the blatant disregard by parties to the conflict of the rights to which children are entitled under international human rights law and international humanitarian law.
+In 2020, the report of the Secretary-General on children in armed conflict reported 163 verified cases of children being recruited and used by parties to the conflict. - 64.
+Economic hardship wrought by the conflict has exacerbated some pre-existing traditional harmful practices against children in Yemen, such as forced and early marriage.
+42 Additionally, during the course of its investigations, the Group of Eminent Experts has noted accounts of children having to leave school and assume a breadwinner's role after their parents or guardians were killed, disappeared or displaced.
+The Group has previously noted that 21 per cent of households in Yemen are led by girls under the age of 18.43 - 65.
+Today, over two million children in Yemen are not attending school44 for various reasons, one of them being the conflict itself.
+Parties to the conflict use schools for military purposes, rendering them military objects subject to attack.45 During this reporting period, the Group of Eminent Experts documented attacks against two schools that, since around 2018, have been used for military purposes in the Hudaydah and Ta'izz Governorates, preventing students from accessing education in those locations and jeopardizing access by future generations. - 66.
+In the light of its findings over the last four years, the Group of Eminent Experts reiterates its concerns about the blatant disregard by parties to the conflict of the rights to which children are entitled under international human rights law and international humanitarian law.